microsoft/vscode-docs/docs/languages/cpp.md

 You can take a quick look at how a symbol was defined by using the Peek Definition feature.
 This feature displays a few lines of code near the definition inside a peek window so you can take a look without navigating away from your current location.

-To peek at a symbol's definition, place your cursor on the symbol anywhere its used in your code and then press `kb(editor.action.previewDeclaration)`.
+To peek at a symbol's definition, place your cursor on the symbol anywhere it's used in your source code and then press `kb(editor.action.previewDeclaration)`.
 Alternatively, you can choose __Peek Definition__ from the context menu (right-click, then choose __Peek Definition__).

 ![Peek definition](images/cpp/peekdefn.png)